116 Fifth Avenue North, Nashville, TN 37219

 EMERGENCY EVACUATION PROCEDURES

 Ryman Auditorium personnel have been fully trained in emergency evacuation procedures to ensure the safe evacuation of all patrons in the case of an emergency.
 Please take note of the nearest exit to your seat when you arrive at the venue.
-On both the Main Floor and the balcony there are exits on the West, North and East sides of the building.
+There are exits on the West, North, and East sides of the building on both the Main Floor as well as the balcony level.
 Please take caution when using the stairs during an evacuation.
 Elevators will be locked for your safety and not in operation in case of an evacuation.

 Please visit Ryman Hospitality Properties Careers to see current job listings.